 Lewandowski agrees, noting that nobody is very good at self-analyzing, so it’s good to go to a therapist or someone who could help you be objective and get perspective.
 (Here are tips for finding a therapist.)

 And it’s important to get that help.
 “Without some sort of analysis like that, people are more prone to make the same mistake again,” he says.

-Just don’t pin all the blame on your ex.
+But outside of abusive circumstances, try to resist the urge to pin all of the blame on your ex.

 “It’s something that I talk to students about all the time in my relationships classes.
 As much as it can be your partner’s fault—they yell at you, and they’re a horrible person, all this kind of stuff—you picked them.
 And you stayed with them probably longer than you should have.
 So you’ve got to own your role in that,” Lewandowski says.

 Lastly, go easy on yourself